 Abuse of referees or officials will not be tolerated.
-Referees have the full power to sin bin, send off and suspend players from Try Tag Rugby leagues.
+Referees have the full power to sin bin and send off players from Try Tag Rugby matches.
 Try Tag Rugby will hand out lengthy penalties for violent, unsporting or intimidating behaviour against staff or referees.

 (B) Match results